 Smith said she is excited about the role that Collab and its philosophy will play in Connecticut over the coming two decades.
 Although the state is an “underdog,” currently in an incubator stage for innovation support, Smith and Lee envision that in the next 10 years, there will be a turnaround for entrepreneurship in Connecticut.
 They hope to ensure that its future is inclusive and accessible.

-There is a demand for accessible entrepreneurship in Connecticut, and Smith wants to ensure that starting a business is feasible for everyone, no matter the neighborhood they come from.
-Smith noted the diversity of applicants in the 2018 winter cohort for the Incubator Program: of the 75 ventures, 65 percent were led by women, and 72 percent were led by people of color.
+There is a demand for accessible entrepreneurship in Connecticut, and Cortney Fletcher wants to ensure that starting a business is feasible for everyone, no matter the neighborhood they come from.
+The diversity of applicants in the 2018 winter cohort for the Incubator Program: of the 75 ventures, 65 percent were led by women, and 72 percent were led by people of color.

 “New Haven doesn’t want to be the next Silicon Valley,” Smith said.
 “We want to be the next New Haven.
 What if in the next 20 years we could be the state that did it right?
 A state that, instead of focusing solely on talent retention, brought talent that was already here?
 That’s one of [Collab]’s main focuses: How to build up the talent and brilliance that’s already here.”